VladyslavGapyak/MPISuperRes-PnP/README.md

 This part of the code is licensed under MIT (Copyright (c) 2020 Kai Zhang).
 The original license is included at `.\utils\clfunc_MPI2Dreco_sm\models\LICENSE.txt`.

 ## Citation
-If you use this software in your research, please cite:
+If you use this software in your research, please cite it as

+> Gapyak, V., März, T., & Weinmann, A. (2026).
+MPISuperRes-PnP (Version v1.0.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.22670938

+and the related paper as

-> Gapyak et al. (2026).
+> Gapyak V., März T., Weinmann A. (2026).
 MPISuperRes-PnP: A Super-Resolution Zero-Shot Plug-and-Play Reconstruction Algorithm for Magnetic Particle Imaging. *Physics in Medicine & Biology*.

-If citing the software itself, please use:

-> VladyslavGapyak (2026) “VladyslavGapyak/MPISuperRes-PnP: MPISuperRes-PnP”.
-Zenodo.
-Available at: https://doi.org/10.5281/zenodo.22670938.
+DOI: 10.1088/1361-6560/aea518

 ## License